-Goal E5: Protect all critical areas to the extent feasible relative to new development, redevelopment, or property maintenance.
+Goal E5: Protect all critical areas to ensure no net loss of shoreline ecological functions necessary to sustain shoreline natural resources relative to new development, redevelopment, or property maintenance.

 Strategy E5-1: Emphasize impact avoidance of critical areas and their buffers.